All Episodes

 When did Americans begin to sour on the traditional?

-It's it's it's published in Seattle somewhere.
+It's published in Seattle somewhere.

-Americans have begun to sour on the traditional summer vacation, but this summer a number of surveys show that American workers who already take fewer vacations than people in nearly all industrial nations have pruned back their leisure days even more.
+Americans have begun to sour on the traditional summer vacation, but this summer, a number of surveys show that American workers who already take fewer vacations than people in nearly all industrial nations have pruned back their leisure days even more.

 We wanted to create an environment where people could walk away and not worry about missing a meeting, a conference call, or 300 emails.

-The heightened pace of American life, aided by the ever chattering electronic pocket companion, gets much of the blame for the inability of many people to take extended periods of forced sloth.
+The heightened pace of American life, aided by the ever-chattering electronic pocket companion, gets much of the blame for the inability of many people to take extended periods of forced sloth.

 So that's one of the problems.